 Andy Horowitz specializes in modern American political, cultural, and environmental history.
-Horowitz's current research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, urban and suburban development, extractive industry, and environmental change.
-He is writing a book about Katrina’s history.
+His research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, urban and suburban development, extractive industry, and environmental change.
+He is the author of Katrina: A History, 1915–2015 (Harvard University Press, 2020), and co-editor of Critical Disaster Studies (University of Pennsylvania Press, 2021).

 United States Environmental History (HISU 2670)